Calaveras County DUI defense.

 Which court handles Calaveras County DUI cases?

-DUI cases in Calaveras County are filed with the Calaveras County Superior Court, whose main courthouse is in the county seat, San Andreas.
-Both misdemeanor and felony DUI cases are heard there and prosecuted by the Calaveras County District Attorney's Office.
+DUI cases in Calaveras County are filed with the Superior Court of Calaveras County in San Andreas, the county seat.
+Both misdemeanor and felony DUI cases are heard there and prosecuted by the Calaveras County District Attorney.

-How long do I have to act on my license after a Calaveras County DUI?
+How long do I have to save my license after a Calaveras County DUI?

 Ready for your free analysis?